PC-Admin/matrix-moderation-tool/README.md

 - Query Data - DONE
 - Pushers List - DONE
 - IPs + ipinfo Data - DONE
-- List of the rooms the user is participating in, divided into 1:1 conversations and larger rooms
+- List of the rooms the user is participating in, divided into 1:1 conversations and larger rooms - DONE
 - Any other usernames associated with that IP
 - Timestamp for when illegal material was accessed
 - Description of report format and contents (to guide the reader)
+- Summary of key information
+7) Have recommended rdlist function return a list of offending accounts and the tags they accessed
+8) Only email reportID in incident report?
-7) Add a room report function to create a properly formatted report for rdlist
+9) Add a room report function to create a properly formatted report for rdlist
-8) Add a function to extract a users email or 3PID
-9) Do room shutdowns in parallel?
+10) Skip already shutdown rooms for speeding up rdlist blocking
-10) Add function for probing the support email of another server automatically
+11) Add function for probing the support email of another server automatically
-11) Automated incident report email to other server owners for more scalable coordination
+12) Automated incident report email to other server owners who has users in rdlist rooms for more scalable coordination
-12) Automated public room joining and reminder if reporting email is not available?
+13) Automated public room joining and reminder if reporting email is not available?
+14) Refine ipinfo module to also return region/state of IP

 ***